SCU-Hand with Integrated Single-Sheet Valve: A Funnel-Shaped Robotic Hand for Milligram-Scale Powder Handling: SCU-Hand with Single-Sheet Valve

 \subsubsection{Requirements for the Valve Mechanism}

 The following conditions are defined as necessary for the valve mechanism:

-\textbf{Simplicity}: The powder-contacting part is preferably composed of single compornent.
+\textbf{Simplicity}: The powder-contacting part is preferably composed of a single component.
 In material synthesis, contamination prevention is critical, which favors disposable or easy-to-clean designs.
 In this paper, we define ``simplicity'' as minimizing powder-contacting components and enabling low-cost fabrication.
 Our design adopts a single flexible sheet.

 \textbf{Dispense from the cone apex}: For applications requiring powder to be transferred into containers with narrow openings, it is crucial that powder can be dispensed precisely from the apex of the cone.
 This ensures accurate delivery into confined geometries.